-Profile EN-TH was also created to mask SP URI-Host in "Request-Line", "From" and "To", headers to the enterprise domain avayalab.com, replace Record-Route, Via headers and SDP added by SP to internal IP address known to EN.
+Profile SP-to-EN was also created to mask SP URI-Host in "Request-URI", "From", "To", "Refer-To", "Referred-By" headers to the enterprise domain avayalab.com, replace Record-Route, Via headers and SDP added by SP to internal IP address known to EN.
 Notes:

-- The Criteria should be IP/Domain to give the Avaya SBCE the capability to mask both domain name and IP address present in URI-Host.

-- The masking applied on "From" header.

-- The masking applied on "To" header.
+- The Criteria should be IP/Domain to give the Avaya SBCE the capability to mask both domain name and IP address present in URI-Host. - The masking applied on "From" header also applies to "Referred-By" and "P-Asserted-Identity" headers. - The masking applied on "To", header also applies to "Refer-To" header.

-The screenshots below illustrate the Topology Hiding profile EN-TH.
+The screenshots below illustrate the Topology Hiding profile SP-to-EN.

-7.4.
+7.3.
 Domain Policies

-Domain Policies configure various rule sets (policies) to control unified communications based upon criteria of communication sessions originating from or terminating at the enterprise.
+Domain Policies configures various rule sets (policies) to control unified communications based upon criteria of communication sessions originating from or terminating at the enterprise.
 These criteria can be used to trigger policies which, in turn, activate various security features of the Avaya SBCE security device to aggregate, monitor, control and normalize call flow.
 There are default policies available for use, or a custom domain policy can be created.